aspittel/ga-react-tutorial/README.md

 * React encourages reusable, maintainable, and interactive front-end code.

 ## Learning Objectives
-* Understand what makes React different from other JavaScript frameworks and JavaScript without a framwork.
+* Understand what makes React different from other JavaScript frameworks and JavaScript without a framework.
 * Install and setup React.
 * Understand best practices for React setup.
 * Have access to and work on building a sample project in React.